MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/multiple-regions.md

 | Europe        | Germany     | Yes             | Partners and customers | No - network only           | Yes                           |
 | Asia Pacific  | South Korea | Yes             | Partners               | Yes                         | No                            |

-## Relevance of data sovereignty
+## Know data sovereignty requirements

-Around the world, government organizations have begun to establish data sovereignty requirements, like in General Data Protection Regulation (GDPR).
+Around the world, government organizations have begun to establish data sovereignty and data privacy regulations.
 These types of compliance requirements often require localization in a specific region, or even in a specific country, to protect the region's or country's citizens.
 In some cases, data that pertains to customers, employees, or partners must be stored on a cloud platform in the same region as the user.

 Addressing this challenge has been a significant motivation for cloud migrations for organizations that operate on a global scale.
-To maintain compliance requirements, some organizations have chosen to deploy duplicate IT assets to cloud providers in the region.
-In the preceding table, Germany is a good example of this scenario.
-The example includes customers, partners, and employees, but not current IT assents in Germany.
-This organization might choose to deploy some assets to a datacenter within the GDPR area, potentially using the German Azure datacenters.
-An understanding of the data affected by GDPR would help the cloud adoption team understand the best migration approach in this case.
+To maintain data sovereignty compliance, some organizations have chosen to deploy duplicate IT assets to cloud providers in the region.
+In the preceding table, the Germany scenario is a good example.
+The scenario includes customers, partners, and employees, but not current IT assents in Germany.
+This organization might choose to deploy some assets to a datacenter within a data sovereignty regulation area, potentially using the German Azure datacenters.
+An understanding of the data that's affected by regional data sovereignty regulations would help the cloud adoption team understand the best migration approach for the organization.

 ### Why is the location of users relevant?